reactioncommerce/reaction-docs/guidelines/code-of-conduct-committee.md

 All Community Guidelines content is licensed under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/3.0/) license.

-Reaction Commerce is now creating a committee to handle specific tasks related to our Code of Conduct.
-The Committee will be finalized and announced here by August 24, 2016.
+Reaction Commerce has created a committee to handle specific tasks related to our Code of Conduct.

 **Code of Conduct Committee**